 - Click Here to review our Covid-19 Privacy Notice Addendum – School and workplace temperature screening

-[Archive] Policies / Preparations to Return to School
+[Archived] Policies / Preparations to Return to School

 Latest updates and information in relation to COVID-19

 We have been made aware that we have a confirmed positive case of coronavirus (COVID-19) at School / Platt Bridge Community School.
 We have followed the national guidance and, following a risk assessment with Public Health England (PHE) advisers, have identified close contacts with the individual who has had a positive test result for coronavirus (COVID-19).

 In line with the national guidance, identified contacts must stay at home and self-isolates until 00:01 Tuesday 19th January 2021.
 Close contacts have been notified by letter.

 The school is remains open for all other vulnerable or critical workers (also referred to as key workers) pupils allocated a place via letter on 05th Jan 2021.

 What to do if your child develops symptoms of COVID 19

 If your child develops symptoms of COVID-19, they must not come to school and should remain at home for at least 10 days from the date when their symptoms appeared.
 Anyone with symptoms will be eligible for testing and this can be arranged via https://www.nhs.uk/ask-for-a-coronavirus-test or by calling 119.